HeatherRemacle/exchangelabops/plays/play6.md

 -	Give staff the time to take webinars and other online training

 ### Step 7: Communicate Your Success
--	Measure, celebrate, and communicate the team’s workflow throughout the organization through announcements such as newsletters, "lessons learned" webinars, presentations, and author blogs
+-	Measure, celebrate, and communicate the team’s workflow throughout the organization with announcements such as newsletters, "lessons learned" webinars, presentations, and author blogs

 ### Guidance to Consider
 -	Does your team composition (IS21, IS24, IS27s) still reflect the product's needs?